11 Tips on How to Motivate Children

 Encouragement is vital to not just children, but adults too.
 Engage in positive reinforcement and recognize the efforts your child is putting in.
 If they make any progress, applaud them for their hard work and dedication.
 Encouragement cannot be vague but must be descriptive so that your child knows exactly which values you hold in high esteem.
 Encourage them to persist with things that they have failed at.
 This is one of the best methods for positively motivating young children.

-Appreciate any efforts your child makes, such as helping with dinner or cleaning up his room without being told.
+Appreciate any efforts your child makes, such as helping with dinner or cleaning up his/her room without being told.
 Do not make this a teaching moment, but just enjoy the fact that your child has done something that they should be proud of.
 Children need to learn how to pat themselves on the back and they will learn this from you.

 7. Choices and Their Consequences